A microscopic Ginzburg--Landau theory and singlet ordering in Sr$_2$RuO$_4$: Conclusions

 The continued squeezing of the range of acceptable theoretical scenarios compatible with experiment suggests that further experimental results might need revisiting.
 In the end, SRO might be more similar to the cuprates than previously thought, and interface experiments have hinted at time-reversal symmetry-invariant superconductivity~\cite{KashiwayaEA19}.
 One could imagine the scenario of a cuprate-like $d_{x^2-y^2}$-wave order parameter, where the apparent observation of TRSB originates from an anisotropic order parameter component caused by dislocations, magnetic defects, or domain walls~\cite{WillaEA20}, or mechanisms not intrinsically related to superconductivity~\cite{Mazumdar20}.

 We also note that yet another order parameter candidate, of the form $d+ip$, has recently been suggested based on the near-degeneracy between even and odd-parity order parameters in the 1D Hubbard model~\cite{Scaffidi20}.
-This order can potentially reconcile junction experiments suggesting odd-parity order~\cite{NelsonEA04, KidwingiraEA06, AnwarEA17, KashiwayaEA19} with other indications of a nodal $d$-wave~\cite{HassingerEA17, SteppkeEA17, PustogowEA19, MadhavenEA19, ChronisterEA20}.
-However, new NMR measurements~\cite{ChronisterEA20} have made it clear that an odd-parity component must be subdominant ($\lesssim 10$\% of the primary component).
+This order can potentially reconcile junction experiments suggesting odd-parity order~\cite{NelsonEA04, KidwingiraEA06, AnwarEA17, KashiwayaEA19} with other indications of a nodal $d$-wave~\cite{HassingerEA17, SteppkeEA17, PustogowEA19, MadhavenEA19}.

 The current experimental situation taken at face value appears to leave somewhat exotic options that at least would require further microscopic examination.
 These new hypotheses warrant careful (re-)examination in hopes of unifying theory and experiment to converge on a solution to the pairing symmetry puzzle in SRO.